-Year 1 introduces you to both key topics in art and design history and theory and fundamental skills to conduct, interpret and communicate research.
-Our innovative studio-based 'skills' module Thinking Through Practice enables a first-hand understand of art and design practice and introduces skills and experiences to help your development as creative and critical thinkers.
+Year 1 introduces key topics in art and design history and theory and the skills to conduct, interpret and communicate research.
+Our ‘Skills' module, Thinking Through Practice, gives a first-hand understanding of art and design practice, introducing skills and experiences to help you develop as a creative and critical thinker.

 In Year 2 you will develop your individual expertise and interests by focusing on contemporary issues and approaches in art and design practice and research.
-You will also collaborate on a live publishing project that will develop your professional skills and critical understanding of the creative and cultural industries.
+You will collaborate on a live publishing project, developing your professional skills and critical understanding of the creative and cultural industries.

 Year 3 focuses on developing and displaying your work as an independent and creative researcher.
 You will study a specialist subject based on the latest research in art and design history, and identify an original research topic for your dissertation.
-Lastly, you will collaborate on an exhibition to bring together and publically showcase your expertise, research and communication skills and creative and critical thinking.
+Lastly, you will collaborate on a public exhibition combining your expertise, research and communication skills and creative and critical thinking.